Tonomis/WP_backup/README.md

 pip install -r requirements.txt
 ```

-(do it as root for the restored machine)

 ## Usage
 fill the .env.example for your system configuration and rename it in .env
 Don't forget to copy your public ssh key in your backup server.